z3r0-lab/degreeProject/README.md

 * Real-time gesture-based interfaces

 ## 🧪 Limitations & Future Work

-* Currently supports single-user frontal tracking with standard webcam.
+- Currently supports single-user tracking with a frontal webcam.

-* Planned enhancements:
+### Future Improvements:
-  Use of IMU sensors for greater accuracy
+- Use of IMU sensors for better precision
-  Wireless communication (Bluetooth/Wi-Fi)
+- BLE/Wi-Fi communication instead of USB
-  Integration into robotic platforms or assistive technologies
+- Integration with robotic platforms or wheelchair systems

-## 👨‍🎓 Author
+## 🎓 Author

-Bagzhan Artykbai
+**Bagzhan Artykbai**
-Bachelor of Engineering in Robotics and Automation Almaty University of Power Engineering and Telecommunications (AUES)
+Bachelor of Engineering in Robotics and Automation
+**Almaty University of Power Engineering and Telecommunications (AUES)**